 #1 Acropolis of Athens

-The highest number of visitors and the most TripAdvisor reviews is the Athens Acropolis as the most popular Greece sight.
-It is the symbol of the city of Athens and at the same time the symbol of democracy.
-Because it was in the Greek capital that Europe’s first democratic constitution was developed.
+The Athens Acropolis is the most popular attraction in Greece, boasting the highest number of visitors and the most TripAdvisor reviews.
+It is the symbol of the city of Athens and, at the same time, the symbol of democracy.
+It was in the Greek capital that Europe’s first democratic constitution was developed.

-In the middle of a modern metropolis of millions, the almost 160-metre-high hill with the ancient site rises up.
-The first construction measures took place about 2,500 years ago.
-The most important buildings on the complex are the Erechtheion with the iconic statues of women, the Nike temple at the entrance and the mighty Parthenon of the Acropolis in the center.
-Convince yourself of this breathtaking backdrop!
+In the heart of a modern metropolis of millions, the nearly 160-meter-high hill with the ancient site rises up.
+Construction began approximately 2,500 years ago.
+The most important structures on the complex are the Erechtheion with its iconic statues of women, the Temple of Nike at the entrance, and the mighty Parthenon of the Acropolis in the center.
+See this breathtaking backdrop for yourself!

-Almost 5 million people visit the imposing ancient complex, the Acropolis Museum and the surrounding sites, such as Herod’s Odeon.
-By the way, Akropolis means something like upper city, the word Ἀκρόπολις is made up of Akro (upper or highest) and Polis (city).
+Nearly 5 million people visit the imposing ancient complex, the Acropolis Museum, and the surrounding sites, such as Herod’s Odeon.
+By the way, Acropolis means something like “upper city”; the word Ἀκρόπολις is composed of Akro (upper or highest) and Polis (city).

 → All information about the most popular attraction in Greece can be found in our article: Acropolis of Athens